davidcarboni/restolino/README.md

 What it does do is get you started and stays out of your way, because configuring frameworks is a distraction from what you are actually trying to achieve.

+If you're a purist, this is not the framework you are looking for.

 And that's it.